Phantom074/customer-churn-prediction/README.md

 ---

-## Streamlit App (Current)
+## Streamlit App

-The app currently uses a **rule-based scoring system** derived directly from EDA insights.
-It will be upgraded to use the trained XGBoost model once training is complete.
+The app uses a **rule-based scoring system** derived directly from EDA insights, to be upgraded to the trained XGBoost model.

 **Input fields:**
 - Tenure (months), Contract Type, Internet Service